 1/2 teaspoon fennel seeds

-Add just enough water to completely cover the olives.
+Add just enough water to completely cover the olives, if needed.
 Close jar with lid and shake to blend and distribute ingredients.
 Leave overnight at room temperature; then refrigerate several days.

 To serve, bring to room temperature.

 Makes approximately 2 cups.